Graduate Entry Nursing FAQs

 What if I have questions about the pre-requisite course requirements?

 We are willing to review your transcripts to give an unofficial appraisal of which pre-requisite courses you have taken or need to take.
 The official evaluation is done at the time the application is reviewed for an admission decision.
-We are also willing to review course descriptions to determine if a course you plan to take meets our pre-requisite course requirements.
-Contact the program director if you have questions about the 5 year limit for some courses.

 How do I transfer credits?